 The words labyrinth and maze are often used interchangeably, but in practice they are not the same.
-While both are composed of circular paths leading towards a center, there is one key difference: where the maze has many paths, the labyrinth has only one.
+While both are composed of paths leading towards a center, there is one key difference: Where the maze has many paths, the labyrinth has only one.

 Mazes are multicursal, meaning they are made up of multiple paths and directions.
 Many also have more than one entrance and exit.
 The Longleat maze, with nearly two miles of paths to choose from, is the largest in Britain.
 Constructed of 16,000 clipped English yews, it can take anywhere from 20 to 90 minutes to complete.

 Clearly, solving mazes like Longleat takes patience, focus and the ability to remember each twist, turn and blind alley.
 In my case, this proved very frustrating.

 Stone labyrinth in a forest

 For thousands of years, spiritual and religious traditions have used labyrinths as tools for meditation, prayer and healing.
 That’s because walking the labyrinth requires focus.
 Even though the path ultimately leads to the center, it winds slowly around the circle in a spiral shape.
-Sometimes, however, it appears to move forward, only to double back in the opposite direction.
+Sometimes it appears to move forward, only to double back in the opposite direction.

-Because it requires concentration, most people walk the path in silence.
+Because it requires concentration, most people walk in silence.
 Some pray or meditate.
 Others simply observe each step and breath along the way.
 Many believe that walking the labyrinth is symbolic of life’s journey.
-Not only does it have its twists and turns, but it can lead forward and sometimes back.
+Not only does it have twists and turns, but it can also lead forward and back.
 The important thing is to keep on walking.